firefly-iii/docs/docs/docs/firefly-iii/installation/docker.md

 ### Start the container

 Run this Docker command to start the Firefly III container.
-Make sure that you edit the environment variables to match your own database.
+Edit the environment variables to match your own database.
 You should really change the `APP_KEY` as well.
 It should be a random string of _exactly_ 32 characters.
 You can generate such a key with the following command: `head /dev/urandom | LC_ALL=C tr -dc 'A-Za-z0-9' | head -c 32 && echo`.

 ```text
 docker run -d \